It's Open Line Friday, the Rush Limbaugh program on the EIB network.

 Oh, wonderful.

-So I got to think it's something from room service.
+So I got to think it's something from Room Service.

 It's a nice leather bag.

-It's got a copy of Jim Nance's book in it.
+It's got a copy of Jim Nance's book in it, a box of golf balls, a couple of shirts.

-I'm just gonna leave it here.
+I'm just going to leave it here.

-And after I check out, you come in and get it.
+After I check out, you come in and get it.

-You don't want this, Mr. Limbo?
+You don't want this, Mr. Limbaugh?

-No, because I got I've got enough bags.
+No, I've got enough bags.

 I get these bags at every tournament.